cisagov/LME/docs/markdown/maintenance/upgrading.md

 ```
 **The last step of this script makes all files only readable by their owner in /opt/lme, so that all root owned files with passwords in them are only readable by root.
 This prevents a local unprivileged user from gaining access to the elastic stack.**

-Once the deploy update is finished, next update the dashboards that are provided alongside LME to the latest version.
-This can be done by running the below script, with more detailed instructions available [here](/docs/markdown/chapter4.md#411-import-initial-dashboards):
+Once the deploy update is complete, next update the dashboards that are provided alongside LME to the latest version.
+You can do this by running the below script, with more detailed instructions available [here](/docs/markdown/chapter4.md#411-import-initial-dashboards):

 \*\**NOTE:*\*\* *You may need to wait several minutes for Kibana to successfully initialize after the update before running this script during the upgrade process.
 If you encounter a "Failed to connect" error or an "Entity Too Large" error wait for several minutes before trying again.*

 ##### Optional Substep: Clear out old dashboards
 **Skip this step if you don't want to clear out the old dashboards**

-The LME team  will not be maintaining any old dashboards from the old NCSC LME version, so if you would like to clean up your LME you can remove the dashboards by navigating to: https://<SERVER_DOMAIN/IP>/app/management/kibana/objects
+The LME team  will not be maintaining any old dashboards from the old NCSC U.K. LME version, so if you would like to clean up your LME you can remove the dashboards by navigating to: https://<SERVER_DOMAIN/IP>/app/management/kibana/objects

 From there select all the dashboards in the search: `type:(dashboard)` and delete them.
 Then you can re-import the new dashboards like above.